borc/usaproxy-tools/usaproxyFork/src/main/resources/readme.txt

 File isCachingEnabled.txt (also directly under "httpTraffic") contains the information whether this kind of HTTPTraffic logging shall take place.
 If you don't like to have UsaProxy store the HTTP traffic that is produced, change the value to "false".

+##### license #####

+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA